|

 scale, Coddington delivers, with unrivaled research, in-depth battle descriptions and a complete history of the regiments

-Reading: The History Buff's Guide to Gettysburg (Key People,
+Buff's Guide to Gettysburg (Key People, Places, and Events)

-out a few pages later, they say federal Maj.
-Gen. George Gordon Meade looked like a 'brooding gargoyle with an intense cold
+things back out a few pages later, they say federal Maj.
+Gen. George Gordon Meade looked like a 'brooding gargoyle with an

-by James M. Mcpherson (Crown Journeys) (Hardcover).
-Review From Publishers Weekly: The country's most distinguished Civil War historian, a Pulitzer Prize winner (for Battle Cry of Freedom)
+McPherson (Crown Journeys) (Hardcover).
+Publishers Weekly: The country's most distinguished Civil War historian, a Pulitzer Prize winner (for Battle Cry of Freedom)

 and professor at Princeton, offers this compact and incisive study of the Battle of Gettysburg.